azimsurani/Huffman/README.md

-# Huffman Program to Compress Text
+# Huffman and Minimum Variance Huffman Program to Compress Text